Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Additional Analyses

 Figure~\ref{fig:ent_compare} shows that \modelname maintains a stable entropy trajectory throughout training.
 In contrast, GRPO suffers from entropy collapse, which constrains exploratory capacity, while EntroReg tends to over-flatten the output distribution.
-We further analyze the change in the four quadrants by tracking absolute entropy shifts. \modelname predominantly modulates the high-entropy quadrants (PHR and NHR), whereas the low-entropy quadrants remain comparatively stable, confirming that the method concentrates learning on uncertain segments while preserving confidence in established predictions.
+The analysis also tracks absolute entropy shifts across the four quadrants.
+The largest observed entropy shifts occur in the high-entropy quadrants (PHR and NHR), with low-entropy quadrants remaining comparatively stable.
+This pattern accords with \modelname concentrating larger update effects on uncertain segments while preserving confidence in established predictions.